apache/james-project/src/site/markdown/server/manage-webadmin.md

 ### Purge Deleted Messages

-You can overwrite 'retentionPeriod' configuration in 'deletedMessageVault' configuration file or use default value is 1 year.
+You can overwrite 'retentionPeriod' configuration in 'deletedMessageVault' configuration file or use the default value of 1 year.

-Purge all deleted messages older than configured 'retentionPeriod'
+Purge all deleted messages older than the configured 'retentionPeriod'

 ```
 curl -XDEL http://ip:port/deletedMessages?scope=expired